Sarcose/lovely_debug_candy/README.md

 _c_success()
 _c_blank("Also I thought it'd be nice to be able to blank the console (blank(n) just prints n or 10 blank lines")
 ```

+## Customizing
+For now, only the header and footer of `remind()` can be edited but I'm working on getting it to the point where the colors can be picked.
+`ccandy.reminderheader` and `ccandy.reminderfooter` are those variables.
+Leave them alone and they'll look like the screenshot.